-- The minimum diameter required for a low-level outlet is 12 inches. - The low-level outlet must be capable of releasing the entire reservoir in a reasonable period of time, as determined by the Department. - Low-level outlet design should consider emergency drawdown of the reservoir during both normal and unusual inflow conditions.
-In most cases, design the lowlevel outlet to release the top 5 feet of the reservoir within five days, and evacuate the entire reservoir within 1 to 2 months. - In combination with the principal spillway, the outlets must be capable of releasing water to meet the demands of downstream senior water rights and the Owner's release requirements.
+- a.
+The minimum diameter required for a low-level outlet is 12 inches. - b.
+Low-level outlet design should consider emergency drawdown of the reservoir during both normal and unusual inflow conditions.
+In most cases, design the low-level outlet to release the top 5 feet of the reservoir volume within five days, and evacuate the entire reservoir within one to two months. - c.
+In combination with the principal spillway, the outlets must be capable of releasing water to meet the demands of downstream senior water rights and the Owner's release requirements.